Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Encoded Hamiltonian derivation

 Here, $E_\phi=\dot{A}_\phi-\partial_\phi A^0$ and $J_\phi$ is the angular covariant current.
 The first is a Schr\"odinger equation for the $\Psi$ field under the presence of a gauge potential $A_\phi$, the other three are differential equations for the gauge field components.
 To obtain a Hamiltonian for the independent field $\Psi$, we start the encoding with a $U(1)$ field redefinition

 which brings the problem in a frame where the potential $\mathcal{E}=\int_{\phi_0}^\phi\mathrm{d}\varphi\ E_\phi(t,\varphi)$ is the Lagrange multiplier

 while the local conservation law \eqref{eq:ChiralBF_flux_attachment} stays the same.
 The transformation \eqref{eq:local_gauge_1} has the effect of decoupling the Lagrangian in a dynamical part, given by the chiral boson action and Schr\"odinger Lagrangian, and the conservation law of the theory, which is multiplied by $\mathcal{E}$.
 Also, we cannot absorb the solenoid solution $A_\phi^T$ \eqref{eq:TAP} in the field redefinition without executing a \textit{large} gauge transformation which changes the winding sector of the theory.
-Next, we explicit $A_\phi^T$ as in \eqref{eq:TAP} and the $\mathcal{B}$ field through the local conservation law \eqref{eq:ChiralBF_flux_attachment}
+Next, we notice that the local conservation law \eqref{eq:ChiralBF_flux_attachment} implies